 Villa Stendhal and the rest of the neighborhood (Gambetta)

 I created a quick video tour to upload later, and once I caught my breath for a few, I was ready to head out and get something to eat.
 My American self said it needed to be quick and easy.
 I splashed some water on my face and headed back out.
-I expected to at least hoof it a few blocks, but to my surprise, there was a boulangerie right on the corner.
-I must have missed on the way in since I was trying to avoid my spleen from coming out of my ass.
+I expected to at least hoof it a few blocks, but to my surprise, there was a boulangerie on the corner.
+I must have missed it on the way since I was trying to avoid my spleen from coming out of my ass.

-I’m confident that I will be able to order in French, but if I get nervous or overthink it, I’m screwed.
-It appears that it’s the end of the business day and I don’t want to make this harder than it needs to be, so I greet and point while repeating the name of each item.
+I’m confident I will be able to order in French, but if I get nervous or overthink it, I’m screwed.
+It appears that it’s the end of the business day, and I don’t want to make this harder than it needs to be, so I greet and point while repeating the name of each item.
 I end up with pizza, some sort of flatbread, a Perrier, and a raspberry tart.
-Just like in Germany (and I’m assuming the rest of Europe), there’s a small tray on top of the register for coins.
+Like in Germany (and I’m assuming the rest of Europe), there’s a small tray on top of the register for coins.
 Remembering the order of operations from the trip to Berlin, I just follow the cashier’s cues.

-I opted for a studio apartment because I wanted to immerse myself into a Parisian neighborhood, which meant living like a local for a week.
+I opted for a studio apartment because I wanted to immerse myself in a Parisian neighborhood, which meant living like a local for a week.
 My host was kind enough to leave me a note with a list of all the hot spots around Paris and in XXe.
 My second stop was up the street at the Franprix where I purchased some groceries: organic eggs, fruit, water, juice, and ham.
 I’ve mentioned this before and have added it to packing lists: BRING A REUSABLE BAG!
 Nothing screams tourist as not having one with you before you head to the checkout line.
-I brought one, but didn’t bring it with me to the store and there I was frantically stuffing my items in a hurry into a bag I had to purchase because I fell asleep at the helm.
+I brought one but didn’t bring it to the store, and I was frantically stuffing my items in a hurry into a bag I had to purchase because I fell asleep at the helm.
 I could feel the glaring stares from disgruntled Parisians all over my body.
-Considering the number of bistros and restaurants here, I could have probably gone without going to a market, but I feel it’s always a good idea to have food in the house just in case.
+Considering the number of bistros and restaurants here, I could have gone without going to a market, but I feel it’s always a good idea to have food in the house just in case.